Władysław Kosiniak-Kamysz

-Władysław Marcin Kosiniak-Kamysz (born 10 August 1981) is a Polish physician and politician.
-Since 2015, he has served as the chairman of the Polish People's Party (PSL).
-From 2011 to 2015, he was Minister of Labor and Social Affairs in the governments of Donald Tusk and Ewa Kopacz.
+Władysław Marcin Kosiniak-Kamysz (born 10 August 1981) is a Polish physician and politician, who has served as the Deputy Prime Minister of Poland, and Minister of National Defence since 2023.
+He has also served as the chairman of the Polish People's Party (PSL) since 2015.
+From 2011 to 2015, he was Minister of Labour and Social Affairs in the governments of Donald Tusk and Ewa Kopacz.
 He was a candidate for president in 2020.

 Early life

 Family

-Kosiniak-Kamysz was born in Kraków during the time of Communist Poland.
+Kosiniak-Kamysz was born in Kraków in 1981, with his family originating from Siedliszowice, a village in Lesser Poland.
 He was brought up in the tradition of the folk movement.
-His father, Andrzej Kosiniak-Kamysz, a doctor and politician who served as Minister of Health and Social Welfare under the first non-communist government of Tadeusz Mazowiecki where he waged a constant struggle to ensure that in a situation of permanent lack of resources, health care at a technological level began to catch up with the West.
+His father, Andrzej Kosiniak-Kamysz, a doctor and politician, served as Minister of Health and Social Welfare under the first non-communist government of Tadeusz Mazowiecki where he waged a constant struggle to ensure that in a situation of a constant lack of resources, health care at a technological level began to catch up with the West.
+His uncle is Zenon Kosiniak-Kamysz, politician and diplomat.
 His paternal grandfather and namesake, Władysław, born at the beginning of the First World War, served as a soldier in the 13th Wilno Uhlan Regiment and Farmers' Battalions during the Second World War.
 After the war, he returned to his hometown of Bieniaszowice, where he ran his farm next to the mouth of the Dunajec to the Vistula, with his grandmother.

 Education

 He studied in Kraków, where his parents moved.
 Kosiniak-Kamysz attended the Jan III Sobieski High School, Kraków.
 He subsequently studied medical studies at the Jagiellonian University Medical College until 2006.
-He wanted to be a doctor to help others and save their lives.
 He became an assistant at the Department of Internal Medicine and Rural Medicine of the Jagiellonian University.
-In 2010, Kosiniak-Kamysz obtained his doctorate in medical science among with Tomasz Guzik.
+In 2010, Kosiniak-Kamysz obtained his doctorate in medical science along with Tomasz Guzik.
 He received his doctorate based on the thesis labelled "The relationship of gene variation encoding GTP cyclohydrolase with the function of vascular endothelium in patients with type 2 diabetes", in which he studied the genetic determinants of diabetes.
 Kosiniak-Kamysz conducted scientific research, amongst others at the Emory University School of Medicine in Atlanta.

 He started his first job at the Department of Internal Diseases and Rural Medicine of the Collegium Medicum of the Jagiellonian University, which he held a medical internship there.
 Throughout his studies, Kosiniak-Kamysz was a volunteer of the Volunteer Association of Saint Elijah operated at the Church of the Visitation of the Blessed Virgin Mary, Kraków.